praveenapantham/job-portal_website/README.md

-Sure!
-Here's your updated README with your name as the creator:

 # MERN Job Portal – Created by Praveena Pantham

 Welcome to my Job Portal project!
 This is a full-stack web application built using the MERN stack (MongoDB, Express, React, Node.js) that allows users to search and apply for jobs, and recruiters to post job openings.